majeinfo/ansible_rollback_plugin/README.md

 This collection installs a callback plugins that generates rollback playbooks when a playbook generates dynamic resources in the Cloud.

-In this version, only some of AWS resources types are supported:
+In this version, a large part of AWS resources and some GCP resources types are supported:
 EC2 instance, VPC, VPC Subnet, TAG, AMI, Security Group, EIP, ENI, KEY, Volume (see the list of supported modules below)

-In order to enable this Callback Plugin, add the following parameters in your ansible.cfg file :
+In order to enable this Callback Plugin, add the following parameters in your `ansible.cfg` file :

 ```
 [defaults]